emlinhax/lazer/README.md

 Lazer - Discord DM Removal Tool

-Lazer is an open-source Python tool designed to remove direct messages (DMs) on Discord efficiently.
-Built with a PyQt6 interface, it provides an easy way to bulk-delete messages.
+Lazer is an open-source Python tool designed to quickly and efficiently delete direct messages (DMs) on Discord.
+With a simple PyQt6 interface, it streamlines bulk message removal.

-Features:

-Bulk delete DMs on Discord

-Simple and user-friendly GUI
+Features

-Uses Discord API requests for message deletion
+✅ Bulk delete DMs on Discord✅ Simple, user-friendly GUI✅ Uses Discord API for efficient message deletion

 Installation

-Requirements:
+Requirements

-Ensure you have Python installed.
-Then, install the required dependencies:
+Ensure Python is installed, then install dependencies:

 pip install -r requirements.txt

 Dependencies

-Lazer requires the following Python libraries:
+Lazer requires:

 pip install PyQt6 requests

 Usage

-Run the tool with:
+Run the tool:

 python lazer.py

-Enter your Discord token and the channel ID of the DM you want to clean.
+Enter your Discord Token and Channel ID.

-Start the deletion process and let the tool handle the rest.
+Start the deletion process and let Lazer handle the rest.

-Getting Your Discord Token:
+Getting Your Discord Token

-Method: Using Network Requests
+Method: Network Requests

 Open Discord in your browser.

-Press Ctrl + Shift + I (Windows/Linux) or Cmd + Option + I (Mac) to open Developer Tools.
+Open Developer Tools (Ctrl + Shift + I or Cmd + Option + I).

-Navigate to the Network tab.

-In the search bar, type messages.
+Go to the Network tab and search messages.

-Send a message in any DM or server.
+Send a message in any DM.

-Click on any messages request, go to the Headers tab.
+Click a messages request, open the Headers tab.

-Scroll down to find the authorization header—this is your token.
+Find the authorization header—this is your token.

-⚠ Warning: Never share your token, as it grants full access to your account.
+⚠ Never share your token—it grants full account access!

-Getting a DM Channel ID:
+Getting a DM Channel ID

-Method: Enable Developer Mode & Copy Channel ID
+Method: Developer Mode

-Open Discord and go to User Settings.
+Open Discord > User Settings.

-Scroll down to Advanced and enable Developer Mode.
+Go to Advanced and enable Developer Mode.

-Go to the DM you want to delete messages from.

-Right-click the conversation in the left sidebar.
+Right-click the DM in the sidebar.

-Click Copy Channel ID.
+Select Copy Channel ID.

 License

-This project is open-source under the MIT License.
+📝 Open-source under the MIT License.

 Contributions

-Feel free to contribute by submitting pull requests or reporting issues!
+💡 Feel free to submit pull requests or report issues!